coky-t/owasp-mastg-ja/Document/0x05b-Basic-Security_Testing.md

 After finishing these steps and starting the app, the requests should show up in the interception proxy.

-##### デバイスのルート化
+##### Rooting Your Device

-###### ルート化のリスク
+###### Risks of Rooting

 As a security tester, you may want to root your mobile device: while some tests can be performed on a non-rooted mobile, some do require a rooted one.
 However, you need to be aware of the fact that rooting is not an easy process and requires advanced knowledge.
 Rooting is risky, and three main consequences need to be clarified before you may proceed: rooting

-* usually voids the device guarantee (always check the manufacturer policy before taking any action),
+* Usually voids the device warranty (always check the manufacturer policy before taking any action),
-* may "brick" the device, e.g. render it inoperable and unusable.
+* May "brick" the device, i.e., render it inoperable and unusable.
-* brings additional security risks as built-in exploit mitigations are often removed.
+* Brings additional security risks as built-in exploit mitigations are often removed.

 **You need to understand that rooting your device is ultimately YOUR own decision and that OWASP shall in no way be held responsible for any damage.
 In case you feel unsure, always seek expert advice before starting the rooting process.**

-###### どのモバイルがルート化できるか？
+###### What Mobiles Can Be Rooted?

 Virtually, any Android mobile can be rooted.
 Commercial versions of Android OS, at the kernel level evolutions of Linux OS, are optimized for the mobile world.
 Here some features are removed or disabled, such as the possibility for a non-privileged user to become the 'root' user (who has elevated privileges).
-Rooting a phone means adding the feature to become the root user, e.g. technically speaking adding a standard Linux executable called 'su' used for switching users.
+Rooting a phone means adding the feature to become the root user, e.g. technically speaking adding a standard Linux executable called `su` used for switching users.

 The first step in rooting a mobile is to unlock its boot loader.
 The procedure depends on each manufacturer.
 However, for practical reasons, rooting some mobiles is more popular than rooting others, particularly when it comes to security testing: devices created by Google (and manufactured by other companies like Samsung, LG and Motorola) are among the most popular, particularly because they are widely used by developers.
 The device warranty is not nullified when the boot loader is unlocked and Google provides many tools to support the root itself to work with rooted devices.
-A curated list of guide on rooting devices from all major brands can be found in xda forums<sup>[21]</sup>.
+A curated list of guide on rooting devices from all major brands can be found in XDA forums<sup>[21]</sup>.

 See also "Android Platform Overview" for further details.

-##### ルート化されていないデバイスを使用する場合の制限事項
+##### Restrictions When Using a Non-Rooted Device

 For testing of an Android app a rooted device is the foundation for a tester to be able to execute all available test cases.
 In case a non-rooted device need to be used, it is still possible to execute several test cases to the app.

 Nevertheless, this highly depends on the restrictions and settings made in the app.
 For example if backups are allowed, a backup of the data directory of the app can be extracted.
 This allows detailed analysis of leakage of sensitive data when using the app.
 Also if SSL Pinning is not used a dynamic analysis can also be executed on a non-rooted device.

-#### エミュレータでのテスト
+#### Testing on the Emulator

 All of the above steps to prepare a hardware testing device do also apply if an emulator is used<sup>[4]</sup>.
 For dynamic testing several tools or VMs are available that can be used to test an app within an emulator environment: